simplepayng/simplepay-gateway-demo-php/README.md

 # Simplepay Gateway - PHP Demo

-Demo for how to implement SimplePay's Gateway on a PHP site.
+Demo that implements SimplePay's Gateway on a PHP site.